pingcap/blog/2017-07-11-tidbinternal2.md

 + Range query, e.g. `select name from user where age > 30 and age < 35;`, querying the data that the age is between 30 and 35 through `idxAge`.
 There are two types of Indexes: Unique Index and Non-unique Index, both of which are supported by TiDB.

-After analyzing the characteristics of the data to be stored, let’s move on to what we need to do to manipulate the data, including the Insert/Update/Delete/Select statements.
+After analyzing the characteristics of the data to be stored, let's move on to what we need to do to manipulate the data, including the Insert/Update/Delete/Select statements.

 + The `Insert` statement writes Row into Key-Value and creates the index data.
 + The `Update` statement updates Row and index data if necessary.